 - Automated review request emails or texts that can tie into a business’s CRM or be sent manually

 If you buy Birdeye through us, we’ll set it up for you, send you monthly reports, and let you know about unusual reviews.

 - Claim, optimize, and standardize citation sources.
-Claim every listing of your franchise location on sites like Google My Business, Yelp, and Citysearch.
+Claim every listing of your franchise location on sites like Google Business Profile, Yelp, and Citysearch.
 Create accounts for your franchise location on social media sites like Facebook.
 Make sure you’re using the exact same business name, address, and phone number on all listings, and fill out each listing as completely as possible.

 Franchisee website/microsite design